datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 <!-- -------------------------------------------------------------------------------- -->

---- type:NormalExercise lang:shell xp:100 skills:1 key:
+--- type:NormalExercise lang:shell xp:100 skills:1 key:b91e72ac0c
 ## How do I add new files?

 Git does not track files by default.